CloudLabs-MOC/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

       ![Visual Studio Code Icon](./images/a-11.png)

-    - The program accepts user input, and uses the **GetLanguage** function to call the Text Analytics language detection REST API for your Azure AI services endpoint to detect the language of the text that was entered.
+    - The program accepts user input and uses the **GetLanguage** function to call the Text Analytics language detection REST API for your Azure AI services endpoint to detect the language of the text that was entered.

     - The request sent to the API consists of a JSON object containing the input data - in this case, a collection of **document** objects, each of which has an **id** and **text**.